CARING FOR YOUR LICENCED CAPTIVE PARROT.

 If it’s bubbly or is sticking to the parrot’s feathers

-If it increases or decreases in size for more than a day or two
+If it decreases in size for more than a day or two

 If it is watery, runny or smells bad